 Permission from Individuals

-If the copyright owner is an individual, then the next step is to email or write to him/her, explaining how and why you want to use the work and requesting permission.
+If the copyright owner is an individual, then the next step is to email or write to that individual, explaining how and why you want to use the work and requesting permission.
 The permission should be in writing; an email message will suffice.
 It’s also a good idea to keep a record of who gave the permission, what was permitted, the date, and how to contact the person who gave the permission.
 (For more information about what information to include in your permission requests, see the next section of this guide.)

 Permission from Commercial Publishers